siriobalmelli/nonredact/_archived/gpg.md

     $

+    # Sign old key with new key.
-    # sign old key with new key
+    # This IS revocable, so if old key is later compromised the new key
+    # can revoke trust.
     $ gpg -u 0x9ECD1297468DB871 --edit-key 0xAA2F5F3376EAAC78 tsign
     # ... output elided, same as above
+    # NOTE however that "depth" should be 1: old key CANNOT sign for new key.
     ```

 1. Archive master key on offline media (e.g. USB key):